sbeam-dev/SbeamRSS/README.md

 ## Features

-During the first stage of development, the app will be working full offline(relys fully on local device to pull updates and store data).
-In the future, cloud integration and push notifications might be implemented.
+During the first stage of development, the app will be working fully offline(uses local device to pull updates and store data).
+In the future, cloud integration and push notifications might be implemented(*Currently on low priority*).

 ### To-dos